imrefazekas/connect-rest/README.md

 For [connect](http://www.senchalabs.org/connect/) __v2__, please use the version __0.9.14__ of [connect-rest](https://github.com/imrefazekas/connect-rest)!

+From version 2.0.0 connect-rest requires NodeJS 4.0.0 or higher!

 Version 1.7.0 is not fully compatible with 1.6.x and below due to the redesigned protector concept.

 ========